slhck/ffmpeg-encoding-course/slides/ffmpeg-encoding-course.md

 * 🎥 H.262 / MPEG-2 Part H: Broadcasting, TV, used for backwards compatibility
 * 🎥 H.264 / MPEG-4 Part 10: The de-facto standard for video encoding today
-* 🎥 H.265 / MPEG-H: Successor of H.264, up to 50% better quality
+* 🎥 H.265 / HEVC / MPEG-H: Successor of H.264, up to 50% better quality
 * 🔊 MP3 / MPEG-2 Audio Layer III: Used to be the de-facto audio coding standard
 * 🔊 AAC / ISO/IEC 14496-3:2009: Advanced Audio Coding standard

 Competitors that are royalty-free:

-* 🎥 VP8: Free, open-source codec from Google
+* 🎥 VP8: Free, open-source codec from Google (not so much in use anymore)
 * 🎥 VP9: Successor to VP8, almost as good as H.265
-* 🎥 AV1: Currently in development as a successor to VP9
+* 🎥 AV1: A successor to VP9, claims to be better than H.265

 ---

 ## Most Important Lossless Codecs

 Lossless codecs are useful for archival, editing, ...

+Lossless = no compression artifacts at lower file size

 * 🎥 Raw YUV, HuffYUV, FFV1, …
 * 🔊 Raw PCM, FLAC, ALAC, …